 One of the biggest challenges for software programmers is incompatible operating systems.
 A program they write for PC isn't going to work on a Mac or a Blu-ray player.

-That's why some software lets programmers write one program and run it on any system.
+That's why some software is designed for programmers to write one program and run it on any system.
 The most widespread of these cross-platform systems is Java.

 Thanks to the rise of cross-platform Web browsers and cloud computing, Java isn't as important as it once was.
 Still, without it certain websites, online games and even useful programs like LibreOffice won't run.